vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 nible 5.–Stars of the Naksatra divisions.

-Positions of the Junction Stars of Naksatta Divisions of the Siddhantas,
+Positions of the Junction Stars of Naksatta Divisions of the Siddhāntas,

 Name of